-(Andover/Coon Rapids, Anoka County • Daily or annual Anoka County parks pass required.)
+Andover/Coon Rapids, Anoka County • Daily or annual Anoka County Parks permit

-This means plenty of room to do a long run without retracing your steps if you’re training for an endurance race.
+This means there’s plenty of room to do a long run without retracing your steps if you’re training for an endurance race or love long walks.

-This goes without saying at a place called Bunker Hills!
+This goes without saying that at a park called Bunker Hills there will be plenty of hills!
 You’ll get a great workout, especially if you include the southern section of the Park in your route.
 It’s like doing an automatic HIIT (high-intensity internal training) session!

-Well, all the Twin Cities parks are beautiful—but 1,600 acres of forest, oak savannah, prairie and wetlands means a lot of scenery changes and diversity, too.
+Well, all the Twin Cities parks are beautiful—but 1,600 acres of forest, oak savannah, prairie and wetlands means a lot of scenery changes and diversity.

 Enough walkers, runners, bikers and roller bladers use the paved trails to feel camaraderie.
 But it’s not nearly as crowded as the trails closer to and in downtown Minneapolis and St. Paul—even though it’s surrounded by 346,000 Anoka County residents.